Jackson Lee Nesbitt: Back to the Stone

-In 1988, he created his first new image in 33 years, Ozark Fatmer, and five other editioned lithographs before his death.
+In 1988, he created his first new image in 33 years, Ozark Father, and five other editioned lithographs before his death.
 Auction Barn created in 1989 is considered by many to be one of the great prints of the 20th Century.
 Jack Nesbitt was married to his wife, Elaine for 64 years until her death in 2003.
-They had met at the Kansas City Art Institute where Elaine Thompson was a student in fashion design and had three children, Kathryn, Evelyn Slaine, & Thomas.
+They had met at the Kansas City Art Institute where Elaine Thompson was a student in fashion design and had three children, Kathryn, Evelyn Elaine, & Thomas.
 Elaine designed hats that were favorites of Rita Benton.
 The Thomas Hart Benton lithographs in the Nesbitt's collection were inscribed "to Elaine from Rita".
 Lithographs for hats!.

+Catalogue Raisonne

 In October 1993 Stone and Press Gallery in New Orleans opened a retrospective exhibition of the graphic work of Nesbitt in New Orleans.
 In tandem with the exhibition, Earl Retif and Ann Salzer published the catalogue raisonne of Nesbitt's work.

-To prepare the catalog, the authors taped hours of the artist talking about each of his works, placing them into the context of his career.
+To prepare the catalog, the authors made many trips to the Nesbitt home in Atlanta where they taped (audio and video) hours of the artist talking about each of his works, placing them into the context of his career.

+Jack Nesbitt was a very humble and talented storyteller who was more comfortable talking about anything other than his own accomplishments.
+It became a running joke that "he would get 'round to it".
+We eventually acquired the information we were seeking.
+However, along the way we learned: lots of Civil War history, amusing stories of his colleagues at the Kansas City Art Institute and details of sketching trips with Thomas Hart Benton in deep rural landscapes.

+Ann Moore (Michelle) who was then at the New Orleans Museum of Art wrote an essay placing Nesbitt in the overall art scene.
+We wrote an introduction and fellow artist Roger Medearis wrote a tribute.